svett-ifi/svett-ifi.github.io/README.md

 1. checkout a branch with `production` as base branch `git checkout $branch_name production`

-2. Push branch to us or your fork depending on permissions
+2. Push branch to us or your fork\*

-3. Open pull request.
-Important: Choose `staging` as base branch, or you won't be able to merge.
+3. Open pull request to the `staging`-branch.

 4. Get comments, do more work, win.

-5. To build and deploy, run `deploy.sh`, which will generate files in the `public` folder, and push that folder to the master branch.
+5. When everything looks good, your work will be merged to the `production` branch, built, and published

+\* Depending on permissions, you might not be able to push to this repo.
+If you plan on messing with the history of the branch at any time (rebasing, rewriting, amending etc), it's best to push to your fork.
+If you push here, mark it as WIP-branchname, or don't mess with the history, as others might have based their work on your branch.